rohanrudra55/python-fundamentals/README.md

                 - *`conversionflag`* can be r, s, or a to call `repr`, `str`, or `ascii` built-in functions on the value, respectively.
                 - *`formatspec`* specifies how the value should be presented, including details such as field width, alignment, padding, decimal precision, and so on, and ends with an optional data type code. `[[*fill*]*align*][*sign*][#][0][*width*][.*precision*][*typecode*]`. *See 📚*
-4. Files - After calling open, you can transfer strings of data to and from the associated external file by calling the returned file object’s methods.
+- Files - After calling open, you can transfer strings of data to and from the associated external file by calling the returned file object’s methods.
 Optional third argument can be used to control output buffering—passing a zero means that output is unbuffered.
-5. Referencing - Python mutable objects make references
+- Referencing - Python mutable objects make references
     1. `copy` -  we can explicitly  copy an object
         1. Slice expressions with empty limits (L[:]) copy sequences. (*Don’t copy the deep nested parts*)
         2. The dictionary and set copy method (X.copy()) copies a dictionary or set. (*Don’t copy the deep nested parts*)
         3. Some built-in functions, such as list, make copies (list(L)). (*Don’t copy the deep nested parts*)
         4. The copy standard library module makes full copies.
-6. `is` - operator tests for identity.
+- `is` - operator tests for identity.
 In case of string sit may act unusual as strings internally caches
-7. Non empty objects and non zero numbers are true
+- Non empty objects and non zero numbers are true
-8. `None` - build-in real object with memory
+- `None` - build-in real object with memory
-9. Cyclic object - If a collection has reference to itself. python prints `[...]`
+- Cyclic object - If a collection has reference to itself. python prints `[...]`
-10. Encodings - rules for translation strings to sequence of bytes to storre in memory
+- Encodings - rules for translation strings to sequence of bytes to storre in memory
     1. ASCII - 0-127 , trivial translation process
     2. Latin 1  - 0-255 ,  trivial translation process
     3. Unicode - 2 byte , complex processs

-### References:

-- 📒 Learning Python by Mark Lutz, O’RILLY